The Writer’s Jungle is designed to teach the homeschooling parent how to teach writing, and is the centerpiece of the Brave Writer program.

 Chapters 10-17: Word games, writing voice, a guide to writing an elementary school report, a method to evaluate and modify "dumb" writing assignments, journaling, the natural stages of growth in writing, and sample year long writing schedules for each stage of development.

 The Writer's Jungle includes student samples and instructor feedback on many of the exercises as models for you to follow.

 Most popular chapter: Chapter 14.
 In it, I detail the natural stages of growth in the life of a writer from pre-writing all the way to adult level competence.
 This continuum is not a scope and sequence of skills to be mastered, but a guide to determine your child's current level of fluency in writing.
 This information will transform how you direct your child's writing life.

-Download a sample of The Writer's Jungle here.
+Download a free digital sample (select in the "Version" drop down menu below).
 In it, you will find the Introduction, the Table of Contents, a sample exercise, and one sample chapter.

 All purchases of digital products are FINAL.
 No refunds.